AusDTO/dta-website/pages/index.md

 <section class="about-dta">
 <h1>Digital Transformation Agency</h1>

-<p class="abstract">The role of the Digital Transformation Office is to work with the Public Service to make government digital services simpler, clearer and more user focused.
-We administer the Digital Service Standard and GOV.AU.</p>
+<p class="abstract">The role of the Digital Transformation Agency is to work with the Public Service to make government digital services simpler, clearer and more user focused.
+We administer the <a href="/standard/">Digital Service Standard</a> and GOV.AU.</p>
 </section>

 <section class="what-we-do">